armandossrecife/mysentimentanalysis/README.md

 My Sentiment Analysis.

-This code explores the application of sentiment analysis to the [IMDB movie](https://www.imdb.com/) review dataset.
+This code explores the application of sentiment analysis to the [IMDB movie](https://www.imdb.com/) based on the reviews from the this [dataset](https://huggingface.co/datasets/mteb/imdb).
 It leverages a pre-trained DistilBERT model to automatically classify movie reviews as positive or negative based on their text content.

 [How it workds?](https://github.com/armandossrecife/mysentimentanalysis/blob/main/HowItWorks.md)